 The importance of a user-friendly workspace for reviewers

-Don’t forget that, no matter if you choose double- or single-blind peer review, if you’re asking your reviewers to use peer review software that’s confusing or frustrating, there’s a good chance you won’t get the best from them.
+If you’re asking your reviewers to use peer review software that’s confusing or frustrating, you won’t get the best from them.
 So make sure you use user-friendly peer review software like Ex Ordo.